mekas/mb1313600022/README.md

 I want to make manga reader app

 ### 1313618018 (Dhimas Amri Pratama)
-I want to make a to do list app that will help us manage our time.
+I want to make a to do list app that will help us manage our task.